marcelinoroldan/Tic_Tac_Toe/README.md

 A good learning experience was the setting and removing of event listeners thoughout the  game.

+Items to work on:
+1.)
+Additional validation when adding users.
+Currently a space will be accepted, but does not render visible on the board.

+2.)
+Possibly limit characters in a name or stop gameboard box from expanding to fit the name in the box.
+This distorts the gameboard.

 *******************************
 MVP for new product